SatyaKarki/SampleSmartContractCall/README.md

 # SampleSmartContractCall
- This projects demonstrate idea to implement the smart contract call in ASP.NET Core application
+ This projects demonstrate sample example to implement the smart contract call in ASP.NET Core application